Tetrachord: Ancient Greek music theory

-An enharmonic tetrachord has a characteristic interval that is greater than about four-fifths the total tetrachord interval.
+An enharmonic tetrachord has a characteristic interval that is greater than about four-fifths of the total tetrachord interval.
 Classically, the characteristic interval is a ditone or a major third, and the two smaller intervals are variable, but approximately quarter tones, e.g. A–Gdouble flat–Fhalf flat–E.

 When the composite of the two smaller intervals is less than the remaining (incomposite) interval, the three-note group is called the pyknón (from pyknós, meaning "compressed").
 This is the case for the chromatic and enharmonic tetrachords, but not the diatonic (meaning "stretched out") tetrachord.

 Whatever the tuning of the tetrachord, its four degrees are named, in ascending order, hypate, parhypate, lichanos (or hypermese), and mese and, for the second tetrachord in the construction of the system, paramese, trite, paranete, and nete.
 The hypate and mese, and the paramese and nete are fixed, and a perfect fourth apart, while the position of the parhypate and lichanos, or trite and paranete, are movable.

 As the three genera simply represent ranges of possible intervals within the tetrachord, various shades (chroai) with specific tunings were specified.
 Once the genus and shade of tetrachord are specified, their arrangement can produce three main types of scales, depending on which note of the tetrachord is taken as the first note of the scale.
 The tetrachords themselves remain independent of the scales that they produce, and were never named after these scales by Greek theorists.